Oops19/py_mod_builder/cn_mods/README.txt

 ### Naming of the archive
 All name parts are separated with `_`
 The first part describes the author and the content (eg ColonolNully-Patreon).
-The second part is the date the supported TS4 version has been released (eg 2021-07-20).
-It`s the same for Win and Mac while the TS4 version is usually different.
+The second part is the build date (eg 2021-07-20) of the archive.
 For mods which often get updates a shortname and the version number may be appended.

 ### Sources